Can the Trump Administration Help an Israeli Held by Hamas?

 The family says it’s not about politics.
 But might politics help them?

-Three years ago, Avera Mengistu, a mentally ill Israeli man, scaled a wall at the Gaza order and was promptly taken prisoner by Hamas.
+Three years ago, Avera Mengistu, a mentally ill Israeli man, scaled a wall at the Gaza border and was promptly taken prisoner by Hamas.
 In Israel, the case has proved divisive, with some alleging that the government has treated Mengistu, who is of Ethiopian descent, differently than other cases.

 Last week, the Mengistu family was in Washington, where they had meetings with officials from Jewish organizations, Congress, the State Department, and the White House, among others, in the hopes that someone — anyone — might help an abductee who, they worry, isn’t too high on anyone’s list of priorities.